Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

 \subsection{Undulator Radiation}

-Traditionally, all courses in synchrotron radiation theory have begun in the same way, retracing the path followed in the historical development of the subject.
-One first learns about synchrotron radiation from bending magnet.
-We will begin in this chapter by dealing with the "advanced" subject of the synchrotron radiation theory.
-For undulator setup covariant calculations of the radiation process is quite simple.
+Traditionally, courses on synchrotron radiation theory begin by following the historical development of the field, starting with radiation from bending magnets.
+In contrast, we will begin this chapter by exploring a more advanced topic: the theory of synchrotron radiation from undulator setups, where covariant calculations of the radiation process become notably straightforward.

-To generate specific synchrotron radiation characteristics, radiation is often produced from special insertion devices called undulators.
-The resonance approximation, that can always be applied in the case of undulator radiation setups, yields simplifications of the theory.
-This approximation does not replace the paraxial one, but it is used together with it.
-It takes advantage of another parameter that is usually large, i.e. number of undulator periods $N_w \gg 1$.
-The frequency emitted by a particle going through an undulator can be obtained by considering the interference between the parts of the radiation created at successive periods.
-The frequency of this field is Doppler shifted.
-The shortest wavelength is observed on undulator axis.
-In resonance approximation, all undulator radiation at shortest wavelength is emitted within an angle much smaller than $1/\gamma$ (see Fig. \ref{B94}).
-This automatically selects observation angles of interest.
-In fact, if we consider observation angles outside the diffraction angle, we obtain zero intensity with accuracy $1/N_w$.
+To generate specific characteristics of synchrotron radiation, special insertion devices known as undulators are often employed.
+In such setups, the resonance approximation—which is always applicable—significantly simplifies the theoretical treatment.
+This approximation complements, rather than replaces, the paraxial one, and leverages another large parameter: the number of undulator periods $N_w \gg 1$.

+The frequency of the radiation emitted by a particle traversing an undulator can be derived by analyzing the interference between radiation produced at successive undulator periods (see Fig. \ref{BC94}).
+This frequency is subject to Doppler shifting, and the shortest wavelength is observed along the undulator axis.
+Under the resonance approximation, radiation at this shortest wavelength is emitted within an angular cone much narrower than $1/\gamma$ (see Fig. \ref{B94}).
+This sharply defines the relevant observation angles.
+Outside the diffraction angle, the intensity falls to zero with an accuracy $1/N_w$.

-We now have to ask: Why did the error in insertion device theory remain so long undetected?
-We answer this question in great detail bellow.
-In discussing this we will deal only with the radiation into the central cone (see Fig. \ref{B94}).
-In doing so, we neglected all information about the electron trajectory.
-In this approximation the electron oscillation amplitude is always (independently of how large the undulator strength parameter) much smaller than the radiation diffraction size at the undulator exit, because $N_w \gg 1$.
-Thus, the undulator radiation theory gives fields very much like the (dipole-like) instantaneous theory.
-So, we are satisfied using the conventional (i.e. non-covariant) approach for describing the undulator radiation into the central cone, that is the practical situation of interest.
+This leads us to an important question: Why did the error in insertion device theory remain undetected for so long?
+We address this in detail below, focusing specifically on radiation within the central cone (see Fig. \ref{B94}).
+In this approximation, the electron trajectory is effectively neglected.
+Regardless of the strength of the undulator (i.e., the undulator parameter), the amplitude of the electron's oscillation remains much smaller than the diffraction-limited size of the radiation at the undulator exit—again, a consequence of $N_w \gg 1$.
+As a result, undulator radiation theory, in this context, produces fields closely resembling those predicted by dipole-like instantaneous emission models.
+For practical purposes, especially when describing radiation into the central cone, the conventional (non-covariant) approach has therefore been considered adequate.